To restore your firearm rights in Washington, you have to file a written motion in the correct court and notify the prosecuting attorney's office.

 This depends on the jurisdiction.
 In some courts, you will have to appear.

 If you have an attorney, you will rarely if ever have to appear.
-In most courts, your attorney can appear and present your motion to the judge.
-This is probably the biggest reason to hire an attorney to handle your case.
+This is probably the biggest reason to consider hiring an attorney to handle your case.

 Will the court grant my motion?